Healthplan Spain

 Direct payment into a Spanish bank account

-Via the International Direct Deposit (IDD) program (see link below), it is possible for your U.S. Social Security payments to be paid directly into a Spanish bank account in euros.
-The conversion is based on the U.S. Treasury’s exchange rate at the time of transfer.
-It is important to check with both your bank and the SSA to ensure that your account is eligible for this.
+Through the SSA’s International Direct Deposit (IDD) system, your Social Security benefits can be paid directly into a Spanish bank account in euros.
+Payments use the U.S. Treasury exchange rate at the time of transfer.
+Check eligibility with both your bank and the SSA.

 Taxation rules under the U.S.–Spain Agreement